+- Show all unfixed errors

+- · Show all errors or events matching code

+- 4. Select the display option:

+- Sort by error priority

+- · Sort by date with the newest first

+- · Sort by date with the oldest first

+- Number of entries to display (per page)

+- 5. Click Process

-- 1. Select Analyze Error Log. - 2.
-View the error log sorted by error priority. - 3.
-Click on the sequence number of the error that you have just fixed to display the error log in more detail. - 4.
-Click Mark as fixed.
+- 6. Click on the sequence number of the error that you have just fixed to display the error log in more detail.

+- 7. Click Mark Error As Fixed.